 Abstract

-Capelin are the linchpin of the Northwest Atlantic ecosystem as they are the primary conduit from lower to higher trophic levels.
-According to acoustic monitoring surveys conducted by Canada and the former USSR, the Newfoundland (NAFO Division 2J3KL) capelin stock suffered an order of magnitude decline in biomass during the early 1990s.
-This collapse was concomitant with drastic changes in the ecosystem during the late 1980s and early 1990s, and the capelin collapse was considered a key signal in the identification of a regime shift that occurred in the early 1990s.
+Capelin are the linchpin of the Northwest Atlantic ecosystem as they are the primary energy conduit from lower to higher trophic levels.
+According to acoustic monitoring surveys conducted by Canada and the former USSR, the Newfoundland capelin stock (NAFO Division 2J3KL) suffered an order of magnitude decline in biomass in 1990.
+This collapse was concomitant with drastic changes observed in the ecosystem during the late 1980s and early 1990s, and the capelin collapse was considered a key signal in the identification of a regime shift that occurred in the early 1990s.
 However, while more than a dozen studies have provided evidence supporting a capelin stock collapse, there is also literature that supports a non-collapse hypothesis of capelin.
-The non-collapse hypothesis purports that rather than collapsing in 1991 the capelin stock either (1) changed its migratory patterns with the timing of the acoustic survey remaining constant, leading to a spatio-temporal mismatch between the survey and the stock, or (2) capelin becoming less migratory and remained inshore year round, therefore being largely underestimated by the offshore surveys.
+The non-collapse hypothesis purports that rather than collapsing in 1991 the capelin stock either (1) changed its migratory patterns while the timing of the acoustic survey remaining constant, leading to a spatio-temporal mismatch between the survey and the stock, or (2) capelin became less migratory and remained inshore year round, therefore being largely underestimated by the offshore surveys.
 We tested the collapse and non-collapse hypotheses using multiple independent datasets, which included both fishery-dependent (inshore commercial catch) and fishery-independent (spring and fall acoustic and fall bottom trawl surveys, oceanography cruises, capelin larval indices, aerial surveys, predator diet and behavior) data, and diverse statistical methods.
 The hypothesis of a non-collapse of the capelin stock was rejected by our analyses.
-The weight of evidence approach led us to conclude that the Newfoundland capelin stock suffered a population collapse in 1991 with minimal recovery over the subsequent 25 years.
+The weight of evidence approach led us to conclude that the Newfoundland capelin stock suffered a population collapse in 1990 with minimal recovery over the subsequent 25 years.

 Introduction

-Forage fish play crucial roles in many ecosystems, transferring the bulk of energy from lower trophic levels to large vertebrate predators.
-Typically, they are small shoaling species that are characterized by short life expectancy and rapid but variable growth driven by environmental factors.
-Forage fish species often exhibit ‘boom and bust’ population dynamics, i.e. their abundances change rapidly and substantially and undergo phases of extremely high and extremely low abundances (Soutar & Issacs 1969, Schwartzlose et al. 1999, Chavez et al. 2003, Pikitch et al. 2012, Pikitch et al. 2014).
-Forage fish species can experience prolonged periods of ‘bust’ dynamics.
+Forage fish play crucial roles in many ecosystems, transferring the bulk of the energy from lower trophic levels to high trophic level predators.
+Typically, forage fish are small shoaling species that are characterized by short life expectancy and rapid, but variable, growth driven by environmental factors.
+Forage fish species often exhibit ‘boom and bust’ population dynamics, i.e. their abundances change rapidly and substantially, and undergo phases of extremely high or extremely low abundances (Soutar & Issacs 1969, Schwartzlose et al. 1999, Chavez et al. 2003, Pikitch et al. 2012, 2014).
+Each of these phases can last for prolonged periods.
 For example, the Norwegian spring-spawning Atlantic herring (Clupea harengus) stock collapsed in the late 1960s after a pulse of overfishing and remained at very low levels until the late 1980s (Toresen & Østvedt 2000, Dragesund et al. 2008, Skagseth et al. 2015); while sardine (Sardinops sagax) and anchovy (Engraulis spp.) have decade-scale regimes of high and low abundances where populations thrived for 20 to 30 years and then disappeared for similar periods (Schwartzlose et al. 1999, Chavez et al. 2003, Barange et al. 2009).